NC313/NativeWallet/README.md

 # NativeWallet

 NativeWallet is a simple, mobile-first personal finance application designed to help you track your income and expenses with ease.
 It features a React Native (Expo) frontend and a Node.js (Express) backend, providing a complete solution for managing personal transactions.
+This project is not my personal invention and can be found to duplicate yourself with a few of the simple technologies listed and commonly used assets if you just want to quickly put it together for your own practice!

 ## Features